AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 == Centralized Controller

 Turns out a centralized controller is much more effective in this context, perhaps due to the slightly lower dimensionality.
 Or maybe the mechanics are too simple.
 The performance for the entire plant under one centralized controller is shown in @CP-Centralized-Controller.
+Note that the training times are 10 times as much as those shown in @CP-Learned-Performance, since the training in that figure is repeated for each of the 10 units.

-The best performance achieved is a mean reward of -578.
+The best performance achieved is a mean reward of -398.
 This is again over a 10 times repetition to avoid random jitter.
 This is much more performant than the distributed learning setup.
 I will have to examine whether this is because central control is better, or if observing the levels of other tanks somehow improves the results.

 #grid(columns:(1fr, 1fr),

     [#figure(
         image("./CP/Centralized Controller.svg", width:100%),
-        caption: "Learned Performance"
+        caption: "Centralized controller."
     ) <CP-Centralized-Controller>],
-    [ ]
+    [#figure(
+        image("./CP/Fully Observable.svg", width:100%),
+        caption: "Distributed controllers observing the full system state."
+    ) <CP-Fully-Observable>]
 )

+== Full Observability for Distributed Agents

+So seeing as the centralized controller performed so much better, I also tried letting the distributed agents observe the whole state space.
+The results of this can be seen in @CP-Fully-Observable, and are not much different from @CP-Learned-Performance.

+The best reward obtained was -1511 for the fully observable model, compared to -1360 for the default setup.
+I suppose the worse outcome is on account of it being given a lot of irrelevant signals which degrades the performance of the partitioning scheme.
+I wouldn't much like making a version that shows only the levels of neighbouring tanks, since that would be a lot of development work.